Associate Professor Wendy Ingman

 Head of the Breast Biology and Cancer Unit

-A/Prof Wendy Ingman graduated from a PhD at the University of Adelaide in 2002 and conducted postdoctoral training as an NHMRC CJ Martin Fellow at the Albert Einstein College of Medicine, NY, returning to Adelaide in 2005.
+A/Prof Wendy Ingman graduated from a PhD at the University of Adelaide in 2002 and conducted postdoctoral training as an NHMRC CJ Martin Fellow at the Albert Einstein College of Medicine in New York, USA, returning to Adelaide in 2005.
 Wendy made the transition to independent researcher in 2009 with an NHMRC New Investigator Project grant.
-In 2011 she was appointed an NBCF Early Career Fellow and THRF A/Prof of Breast Cancer Research, and established a laboratory at TQEH which is her current appointment.
-The Unit employs a variety of techniques including 3 dimensional culture of human breast tissue and genetically modified mouse models to investigate breast biology and how disease states of the breast occur.
+In 2011 she was appointed an NBCF Early Career Fellow and THRF A/Prof of Breast Cancer Research, and established a laboratory at The Queen Elizabeth Hospital which is her current appointment.
+The Unit investigates breast biology and how disease states of the breast occur.

 The Breast Biology and Cancer Unit is located at the Basil Hetzel Institute within The Queen Elizabeth Hospital, and at the Medical School on Frome Rd at the main University campus.

 Ingman WV, Glynn DJ, Hutchinson MR. Mouse models of mastitis - how physiological are they?
-International Breastfeeding Journal in press
+International Breastfeeding Journal.
+2015 10:12

 Boyle ST, Ingman WV, Poltavets V, Faulkner JW, Whitfield RJ, McColl SR, Kochetkova M. The chemokine receptor CCR7 promotes mammary tumorigenesis through amplification of stem-like cells.
 Oncogene 2015 ePub 16/3/15